chackomathew/stack/README.md

 # Building for production

-To optimize the ZDPortal client for production, run:
+To optimize the StackPortal client for production, run:

     mvn -Pprod clean package